viamrobotics/docs/docs/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python.md

 ## How to install the Viam Python SDK on your Raspberry Pi

-If you followed along with the first part of this tutorial, you should be able to connect and control an LED on your robot remotely from the Viam App.
+If you followed along with the first part of this tutorial, you should be able to connect and control an LED on your robot remotely from Viam.
 Now, you will need to install the [Viam Python SDK](https://python.viam.dev/) on your Raspberry Pi.
-The SDK will allow you to automate your robot with more advanced logic, instead of just manually controlling components through the app.
+The SDK will allow you to automate your robot with more advanced logic, instead of just manually controlling components through Viam.

 You can find instructions for [installing the Viam Python SDK](https://python.viam.dev/) in the documentation, but we will break this down further for you here.